wonderwp/wonderwp/doc/01_Plugin_creation/03_Plugin_bootstrap_file.md

-# The Main Plugin File
+# The Plugin Bootstrap File

-Here's an example of a plugin main file that we'll comment right after:
+Here's an example of a plugin bootstrap file that we'll comment right after:

 ```
 /**